NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 ![contents](/images/love-letter-content.jpg)

-It appeared to be _all ones and zeros_!
+It appeared to be _all ones and zeroes_!
 I assumed that this letter was written in the binary number system!
 Let's take a look at the message, and attempt to decode it using python!

 ### A Binary Love Letter
 The first step, and most tedious was copying the message from written text to text on my computer.
-I used my favorite text editor vim to create the file "love-not.txt".
+I used my favorite text editor VIM to create the file "love-note.txt".

 ```text
 01001101